+- Camshaft driving shaft.

+Camshaft driving bevel pinion.

-- Camshaft driving bevel pinion key.
+Camshaft driving bevel pinion key.

 - 4. Hyatt roller bearing.

-- 4a.
+4a.
 Hyatt roller bearing.

 - 5. Bevel pinion bearing sleeve.

+- Universal joint fork for bevel pinion.

+- 6. 7.
+Bevel pinion washer.

 - 8. Bevel pinion thrust washer.

+- 9.

 - Bearing retainer plate.

-- 10. Bevel pinion oil thrower.
+Bevel pinion oil thrower.
+10.

-Timing Dismantling.-The following operations will deal with a number of parts, such as oil pump, distributor, and dismantling of timing gears.
-All the various parts are so co-related in the case of the M.G. engine that the description may appear to be somewhat disjointed, but it will be found that the illustrations will materially assist and are, in fact, more informative than any amount of text.
+Timing Dismantling.-The following operations will deal with a number of parts, such as oil pump, distributor, and dismantling of timing gear.
+All the various parts are so co-related in the case of the M.G. engine that the descriptions may appear to be somewhat disjointed, but it will be found that the illustrations will materially assist and are, in fact, more informative than any amount of text.